do-community/OSS-2022-Getting-Started-With-Kubernetes/kubernetes/README.md

     kubectl get namespaces
     ```

-    You should see a list of namespaces, including the `app-namespace`, like this
+    You should see a list of namespaces, including the `app-namespace`, like this:
     ```shell
     NAME              STATUS   AGE
     app-namespace     Active   3s